frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 ### 💬 My Experience (How I'd explain it in an interview)

-> *"This was a similar CDP project but built entirely on AWS for a different client.
-The business challenge was the same — fragmented customer data — but this client had strict security and privacy requirements.
-They needed to prove to auditors that customer data was protected, and since they had European users, they had to follow data privacy laws.
-So governance was a priority from day one.*
+> *"In this project, I was responsible for building a Customer Data Platform from scratch on AWS.
+The marketing team had customer data scattered across 8 different systems — CRM, website analytics, mobile app events, ad platforms like Google Ads and Meta, and even call center logs.
+Nobody had a unified view of the customer.*
 >
-> *For ingestion, I used Lambda functions triggered by EventBridge on a schedule to pull data from ad platforms and CRM systems.
-Real-time events from the website flowed through Kinesis Data Streams, and I configured Kinesis Firehose to automatically deliver and transform the data into S3 in Parquet format.*
+> *I started by extracting data from Supermetrics and the different ad platform APIs using Lambda functions triggered by EventBridge on a schedule.
+For real-time events from the website and mobile app, I set up Kinesis Data Streams to capture everything as it happened, and configured Kinesis Firehose to automatically deliver the data to S3 in Parquet format.
+Then I used AWS Glue with Spark to process the data and perform identity resolution — basically matching users across systems using email, phone numbers, and device IDs.*
 >
-> *The heavy ETL processing ran on AWS Glue with Spark jobs.
-I designed the data lake with a Bronze/Silver/Gold architecture in S3 — raw data in Bronze, cleaned data in Silver, and business-ready aggregations in Gold.
-For the identity resolution at scale, I spun up EMR clusters with custom Spark jobs to match entities across millions of records.*
+> *All the processed data landed in S3 organized as a data lake with Bronze, Silver, and Gold layers — raw data in Bronze, cleaned data in Silver, and business-ready aggregations in Gold.
+For the warehouse layer, I used Redshift Serverless which I partitioned by date and used distribution keys on customer_id for optimal query performance.
+I also set up Redshift Spectrum to query the S3 data lake directly without moving data around.*
 >
-> *The warehouse layer used Redshift Serverless, which was great for cost optimization since we only paid for actual queries.
-I also set up Redshift Spectrum to query the S3 data lake directly without moving data around.
-Lake Formation handled all the access control and made privacy compliance much easier — I could control who sees what data at the column level, like hiding email addresses from certain teams, and track where data came from and where it went.*
+> *The transformation layer was built with custom SQL scripts and Glue jobs, creating a clean data model with staging, intermediate, and mart layers.
+The whole pipeline was orchestrated with MWAA (Managed Airflow) running daily refreshes.*
 >
-> *The orchestration ran on MWAA (Managed Airflow), and for activation, we used SageMaker to train and deploy ML models that fed predictions back to the ad platforms.
-We processed over 50 million events daily with sub-second latency."*
+> *For activation, I connected the unified profiles to SageMaker to build propensity models — predicting which customers were likely to convert.
+These predictions fed back into Google Ads and Meta for audience targeting.
+Lake Formation handled all the access control — I could control who sees what data at the column level, like hiding email addresses from certain teams.
+The end result was over 50 million events processed daily and the same business impact: unified customer profiles and reduced acquisition costs."*

 ### 🏗️ Architecture